 FAQs from users

-Can I become a single mother with artificial insemination?
+Can I be a single mother using a friend's semen?

 How many vials of donor sperm are required for IUI?

 It depends on the quality of the semen sample and the type of vial used.
 If the standard process is followed and it is a high-quality sample, a single vial might be enough for an IUI cycle.
 Keep in mind that donor samples are of excellent quality.

 In accordance with parameters such as quality and quantity, each sperm bank or clinic has a different criteria regarding how many vials should be thawed for each technique.